NA-MIC/ProjectWeek/PW27_2018_Boston/Projects/EM_trackers_magnetics_and_algorithms/README.md

 2. Pete plans to attend the VR/AR breakout session to listen and learn.

 ## Progress and Next Steps
+1. Level of interest is small to zero at the Project Week, though some use EM trackers in their work.

-1. From discussions this year and years ago, an open-source research tracker should use off-the-shelf data-acquisition electronics, and concentrate specialized efforts on coils, cables, software and algorithms.
+2. From discussions this year and years ago, an open-source research tracker should use off-the-shelf data-acquisition electronics, and concentrate specialized efforts on coils, cables, software and algorithms.
-2. If an application can be tracked optically, that application should be tracked optically.
+3. If an application can be tracked optically, that application should be tracked optically.
 Advances in cameras, computers, and algorithms have made optical trackers low-cost and accurate (no subtle field-distortion effects).
 Optical trackers tracking passive retroreflectors are also inherently wireless.
 Also, optical trackers are obvious in how they work, and obvious in when they don't work (when the cameras can't see the objects being tracked).
-Thus, there are few remaining applications for 6DOF EM trackers using tricoil receivers.
+Thus, there are few remaining applications for 6DOF EM trackers using tricoil receivers, but there are still some users.
-3. 5DOF EM trackers using single-coil receivers are still useful for tracking catheters, as the body is opaque to light.
+4. 5DOF EM trackers using single-coil receivers are still useful for tracking catheters, as the body is opaque to light.
-4. The Microsoft Hololens optically adds displayed data to the ambient direct-view image, so is an elaborated descendent of Polhemus's 1970s Helmet-Mounted Sight system.
+5. The Microsoft Hololens optically adds displayed data to the ambient direct-view image, so is an elaborated descendent of Polhemus's 1970s Helmet-Mounted Sight system.
+6. VR/AR might be replaced by sitting very close to a 4K monitor, so the monitor is larger than the user's field of view.
+The user would put their hands (holding handheld controllers) behind the monitor to manipulate virtual objects.
+Track the user's head, so 3D depth perception occurs through different-depth objects changing perspective as the head is moved.
-5. Pete thanks one of the presenters for showing the presenter's laptop computer running in nighttime mode with blue display turned off.
+7. Pete thanks one of the presenters for showing the presenter's laptop computer running in nighttime mode with blue display turned off.
 Pete has successfully added this option in hardware (by opening VGA blue video signal) to his desktop computer.
-6. Pete thanks those with whom he shared conversations.
+8. Pete thanks those with whom he shared conversations, listed here in random order:

+1. Steve Pieper

 # Illustrations